Keekay-OD/vibes-blip-duty/README.md

 1. Start your FiveM server.
 2. Add `ensure vibes-blip-duty` to your `server.cfg` file.
-3. Join the server as a player.
+3.
 4. When you go on duty, blips will be displayed on the map.
-When you go off duty, the blips will be hidden.
+When you go off duty, the blips will be darkened.

 ## Configuration

-You can customize the behavior of the script by modifying the `config.lua` file in the `toggle_blips` folder.
+You can customize the behavior of the script by modifying the `config.lua` file in the `vibes-blip-duty` folder.
 Here are the available options:

 - `blipSprite`: The sprite ID of the blip to be displayed.
 - `blipColor`: The color of the blip.
 - `blipScale`: The scale of the blip.
-- `showBlipsOnDuty`: Whether to show blips when the player goes on duty.
-- `showBlipsOffDuty`: Whether to show blips when the player goes off duty.

 ## Contributing